 Employee Admits to Stealing – Dismissal Rendered Harsh and Unfair

 In the unfair dismissal case of Adam Jolley v Cannon Hill Services Pty Ltd, an employee was dismissed for theft after he stole a can of Coke from the vending machine located on site.
 When confronted about his actions, there was no deception or dishonesty on the part of the employee and he admitted to taking a can of coke with a likely value of $2 or $3.
 The employee did indicate that he had lost money many times to the same vending machine over a period of time without recompense.

 Ultimately, Fair work Commissioner Simpson held that there was a valid reason for dismissal for theft but overall, the dismissal was harsh given the mitigating circumstances.
 The employee was honest, forthcoming, expressed remorse immediately and had a long and unblemished period of employment with the employer.

-It is clear that there is no minimum threshold for conduct to constitute theft – theft is theft no matter the value of the theft.
+in summarizing It is clear that there is no minimum threshold for conduct to constitute theft – theft is theft no matter the value of the theft.
 The important lesson for employees is to remember to be honest, forthcoming, transparent and cooperative with their employer when such allegations arise.
 Being dishonest or untruthful will inevitable destroy the trust and confidence between an employee and their employer.

 FWC 3165.